Subscribe Today & Receive 15% Off

 • |

 While there's limited research on the potential side effects of Lion's mane mushrooms, the evidence suggests they're generally safe for consumption.
 So if you're experiencing headaches, it's unlikely that these mushrooms are to blame.
-If by chance they are, it's usually only during the initial stages of use.
+If by chance they are, it's usually only during the initial stages of use for most people.

 Of course, it's always essential to research and talk to your doctor before trying new supplements.
 But if you're looking for a natural way to support your brain health and potentially alleviate migraine symptoms, Lion's mane mushrooms could be worth exploring further.